ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 2. Click on **View IBM Log Analysis** next to the instance marked as `Platform logs`.
 3. Under **Apps** from the top menu, check the load balancer CRN you want to see the logs and click **Apply**.
 4. Alternatively, you can check the logs of a load balancer from the [Load balancers for VPC](https://{DomainName}/vpc-ext/network/loadBalancers) page by
-    1. Clicking on the load balancer name for which you wish to check the logs.
+    1. Clicking on the load balancer name for which you wish to check the logs
-    2. Under `Overview` tab of the load balancer, **Enable** Data logging and then click on **Launch logging**.
+    2. Under `Overview` tab of the load balancer, **Enable** Data logging and then click on **Launch logging**
-    3. Remember to generate load against your application to see the logs.
+    3. Remember to generate load against your application to see the logs

 For checking the logs of other VPC resources, refer to [VPC logging](https://{DomainName}/docs/vpc?topic=vpc-logging).